-1. Estimated Federal Adjusted Gross Income .
-1 2.
-Estimated Additions to Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) .
-2 3.
-Add Lines 1 and 2 and enter the total .
-3 4.
-Estimated Deductions from Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) .
-4 5.
-Child Deduction (See Individual Income Tax Instructions for Form D-400) .
+• 1.
+Estimated Federal Adjusted Gross Income 1 2.
+Estimated Additions to Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) 2 3.
+Add Lines 1 and 2 and enter the total 3 4.
+Estimated Deductions from Federal Adjusted Gross Income (See Individual Income Tax Instructions for Form D-400) 4 5.
+Child Deduction (Important: Effective for tax years beginning on or after January 1, 2022, the amount of the N.C. child deduction increased.
+To determine the amount of the deduction, see the Department's website.)
 5 6.
 N.C.
 Standard Deduction or N.C.
-Itemized Deductions .
-6 (Important: The N.C. standard deduction and the N.C. itemized deductions are not identical to the federal amounts and are subject to certain limitations.
+Itemized Deductions 6 (Important: The N.C. standard deduction and the N.C. itemized deductions are not identical to the federal amounts and are subject to certain limitations.
 If you plan to claim the N.C. standard deduction, use the amount shown below for your filing status.)
-7. Estimated North Carolina Taxable Income (Add Lines 4, 5, and 6; subtract the total from Line 3) .
-7 8.
-Amount of Tax - Use the Tax Rate shown below 8 .
-0 a.
-Estimated N. C. Income Tax Withhelda. a.
-Estimated N. C. Income Tax Withhelda.
-9. a.
-Estimated N. C. Income Tax Withhelda. b.
-Estimated Tax Creditsb.
-9. 10. a.
-Estimated N. C. Income Tax Withhelda 10 9.
-10. 11. a.
-Estimated N. C. Income Tax Withhelda 10 11
+7. Estimated North Carolina Taxable Income (Add Lines 4, 5, and 6; subtract the total from Line 3) 7 8.
+Amount of Tax - Use the Tax Rate shown below 8 9. a.
+Estimated N.C.
+Income Tax Withheldaa. b.
+Estimated Tax Creditsb c.
+Other Tax Paymentscc.
+10. Add Lines 9a, 9b, and 9c.
+10 11.
+Estimated Income Tax (Subtract Line 10 from Line 8) If \$1,000 or more, fill out and mail the estimated income tax form along with your payment; if less than \$1,000, no payment is required at this time 11.
+12 If the first payment you are required to make is due April 15, enter 1/4 of Line 11 here and in 12. the space marked "Amount of this Payment" on Form NC-40.
+Round off cents to the nearest whole dollar 12

-For Tax Years Beginning on or after January 1, 2019
+For Tax Years Beginning on or after January 1, 2022 -

 Tax Rate North Carolina Standard Deduction

 Filing Status N.C.
 Standard Deduction

-5.25% of North Carolina Taxable Income Single Head of Household Married filing jointly Qualifying widow(er)/Surviving Spouse Married filing separately \$ 10,000 \$ 15,000 \$ 20,000 \$ 20,000 \$ 10,000
+4.99% of North Carolina Taxable Income Married, filing jointly/surviving spouse Head of Household Single Married, filing separately \$ 25,500 \$ 19,125 \$ 12,750 \$ 12,750